prezire/ktn/readme.rst

 What is Ktn
 ###################

-Project Ktn which, means Kitten is an application that lets anyone file and manage a report related to abandoned kittens.
-It also provides instructions how to take care of them and contact information of animal welfares in many areas.
+Ktn which, means Kitten is an application that lets anyone file and manage a report related to abandoned or endangered kittens.
+It also provides instructions how to take care of them and contact information of animal welfare organizations in many areas.

 *******************
 Server Requirements